 A Look Back In The History Of Measuring Alcohol

 Many different ways of measuring alcohol content evolved throughout history and gunpowder used to play an important role in that.
 See, in 16th century England, gunpowder was used for measuring the alcohol content of Whiskies and other Spirits.

 Back in the day, Spirits were taxed at different rates, depending on how much alcohol they had.
 A pellet of gunpowder was soaked in the liquid and could the pellet still be ignited afterward, the Spirit would be rated as above proof and thus taxed at a higher rate.

 Gunpowder would not burn in Rum (Spirit of choice back then) with less than 57.17% of alcohol by volume.

 Rum with this percentage of alcohol was defined as 100 degrees proof—this is not to be confused with what 100 degrees proof means today.

-While travelling through the Cognac region, our good friend Thibault Mauxion from Louis Royer was kind enough to demonstrate the measuring of alcohol content with the aforementioned traditional method.
+While traveling through the Cognac region, our good friend Thibault Mauxion from Louis Royer was kind enough to demonstrate the measuring of alcohol content with the aforementioned traditional method.

 First, the liquid is poured into a tall container, often a graduated cylinder, and then the alcoholmeter/hydrometer is gently lowered into the liquid until it floats freely.

-Hydrometer, on the other hand, is calibrated to the density of water and is used during the pre-fermentation and post-fermentation phase.
+Hydrometer, on the other hand, is calibrated to the density of water and is used during the pre-fermentation and post-fermentation phases.
 Hydrometers are used to determine the potential alcohol content.